-Many pancake recipes contain buttermilk, kefir, or yogurt.
-The acid in these cultured dairy products creates a lovely flavor, but, more importantly, gives the baking soda an acidic medium to react with and create the leavening necessary.
+Many pancake recipes contain a choice of buttermilk, kefir, or yogurt.
+The acid in these cultured dairy products creates a lovely flavor, but, more importantly, it reacts with the baking soda to create leavening.

 In this recipe, yogurt is used for just such a purpose.
 Kefir and buttermilk would also work, but the viscosity of full-fat yogurt moistens and adds heft to the fiber-heavy coconut flour.